 This paragraph lays down a specific rule for toys which by way of exemption and for reasons essential to their functioning contain classified substances or mixtures.
-The classification criteria are laid down in Appendix B to Annex II due to the application of a new legal framework for classification.
+The applicable classification criteria are specified in section 1 of Appendix B to Annex II.
 This provision concerns in particular materials and equipment for chemistry experiments, model assembly, plastic or ceramic moulding, photography or similar activities.
 These kinds of toys are not allowed to contain substances or mixtures which may become flammable due to the loss of non-flammable volatile components.